Jhandewalan Temple

-The Jhandewalan Temple is a Hindu temple near Karol Bagh in Delhi, India dedicated to the goddess Aadi Shakti.
+Jhandewalan Temple is a Hindu temple in Karol Bagh in Delhi, India dedicated to the goddess Vaishno Devi.
 It is among the oldest temple in Delhi and located on Jhandewala road.

 History

 Etymology

 This rocky area was named as Jhandewala during the 18th century due to the presence of a large Prayer flags.

 Discovery of idol

 During the 18th century, a famous cloth merchant named Badri Das often walked to the Delhi Ridge of Aravalli range, which was covered with flora and fauna.
 While digging near a waterfall, the idol of Jhandewali Mata and a stone lingam with carvings of nāga were found by him.
 Das built the temple on the spot.
 Since the hands of the idol were damaged during excavation, hands of silver were made and the original statue was consecrated in the cavern basement which came to be called "Maa Gufa Wali" (The Mother Goddess of Cave).
 A new replica of the idol was installed on the ground floor which came to be called "Maa Jhande Wali" (The Mother Goddess of Flag).
 Since a large prayer flag was installed by Badri Das, who came to be known as "Bhagat Badri", the place came to be known as "Jhandewala" ("the place of the flag").
 Within the temple compound there are subsidiary temples of Shiva as well as Kali.
 The temple is run by the nonprofit organization trust "Badri Bhagat Jhandewalan Mandir Society".